 A relentless defensive end who anchored the Carolina Panthers' famed front line, helping drive the franchise to its first Super Bowl appearance.

-Mike Rucker arrived in Carolina as a second-round draft pick in 1999, joining a young defense that would soon become one of the NFL's most fearsome.
-Paired with bookend end Julius Peppers, Rucker formed half of a pass-rushing duo that quarterbacks dreaded.
-He wasn't just power; he combined technical skill with a non-stop motor, consistently pressuring the pocket and stuffing the run.
-His career year came in 2003, as his 12 sacks helped propel the Panthers on an unexpected and magical run to Super Bowl XXXVIII.
-Though the title slipped away, Rucker's consistent excellence over nine seasons cemented him as a franchise pillar, a player whose blue-collar work ethic embodied the spirit of those early Panthers teams.
+Mike Rucker recorded 12 sacks in 2003, propelling the Carolina Panthers to Super Bowl XXXVIII.
+Drafted in the second round in 1999, he joined a young defense that became one of the NFL's most fearsome.
+Paired with Julius Peppers, Rucker formed half of a pass-rushing duo that quarterbacks dreaded.
+He combined technical skill with a non-stop motor, consistently pressuring the pocket and stuffing the run.
+Though the title slipped away, his consistent excellence over nine seasons made him a franchise pillar, a player whose blue-collar work ethic embodied the spirit of those early Panthers teams.

 1965–1980